 Johannes Kunze

-Five German POWs were court-martialed for Kunze's murder.
+Five German POWs, whose uniforms were found to still have blood on them, were court-martialed for Kunze's murder.
+One of the prisoners, Walter Beyer, confessed to having called the meeting that ended in the murder.
 The case was prosecuted by Leon Jaworski, later the special prosecutor in the Watergate scandal.
 The trial took place at Camp Gruber near Muskogee.
-All five defendants were found guilty of premeditated murder, sentenced to death, and subsequently executed by hanging at the United States Disciplinary Barracks, Fort Leavenworth, Kansas, on July 10, 1945.
-Although the death sentences were confirmed by President Franklin D. Roosevelt in October 1944, the executions were delayed until after the end of the war in Europe due to the fear of reprisals against Allied prisoners held by Germany.
+All five defendants were found guilty of premeditated murder and assault in commission of a riot, sentenced to death, and subsequently executed by hanging at the United States Disciplinary Barracks in Fort Leavenworth, Kansas on July 10, 1945.
+The death sentences were confirmed by President Franklin D. Roosevelt in October 1944, but the executions were delayed until after the end of the war in Europe due to the fear of reprisals against Allied prisoners held by Germany.
 Afterwards, the bodies of the executed men were buried in Fort Leavenworth Military Prison Cemetery.

 Kunze's death is the subject of two nonfiction accounts: Vincent S. Green's ''Extreme Justice'', and Wilma Parnell's ''Killing of Corporal Kunze''.
 Provided by Wikipedia